rtullydo/rtullydo.github.io/15-pipeline.md

         - have a current record of active research and publication in high-quality journals; and

-        - not currently hold any other external PI or co-PI grants, as outlined below, with an end date after September 1, 2021.
+        - not currently hold any other external PI or co-PI grants, as outlined below, with an end date after September 1, 2021

+    - [Association for Women in Mathematics - Travel Grants][10]

+    - [American Association for University Women - Fellowships][11]

 ## Tenure-line